Jaume Fort: National team

 In 1988 he was a member of the Spanish handball team which finished ninth in the Olympic tournament.
 He played two matches as goalkeeper.

 Four years later he was part of the Spanish team which finished fifth in the 1992 Olympic tournament.
 He played five matches as goalkeeper.

 At the 1996 Games he won the bronze medal with the Spanish team.
 He played six matches as goalkeeper.
+The same year he won a silver medal at the 1996 European Men's Handball Championship.